What does Omar mean?

 Charted below is the birth name popularity of Omar for boys.
 Omar reached its peak position of #131 in the U.S. in 2007, and is presently at #214.
 (2014 Birth Statistics)

-Below is a charted analysis of the popularity of the boy name Omar and associated names.
 The only other popular alternative form of Omar (#214 in 2014) rated in the Top 1000 is Omer.
-Adoption of these boy names was at its most widespread during 1890-1899 and has become significantly lower since, with the form Omer becoming less in vogue.
-Omar (#214) is the most trendy name for newborns here, with this name enjoying a rebound in usage.
+Adoption of these boy names was at its most widespread during the years 1890-1899 (usage of 0.5665%) and has become significantly lower since (usage 0.393%, down 30.6%), with the form Omer becoming less in vogue.
+Omar (#214) is the most trendy name for newborns here, and there is a rebound in baby name usage for this name.
+Below is a charted analysis of the usage of the boy name Omar and associated names.
 (2014 Birth Statistics)